 1. How To Tell the Difference?

 Implantation refers to the process in which the zygote attaches to the uterine lining.
-This is also accompanied by cramps and slight bleeding.
+Cramps and slight bleeding also accompany this.
 These are some early pregnancy symptoms.
-And you can do a pregnancy test for confirmation.
-The cramps are similar to menstrual cramps generally in the lower abdomen.
+You can do a pregnancy test for confirmation.
+The cramps are similar to menstrual cramps, generally in the lower abdomen.

-But these cannot be the only criteria to differentiate between these two.
+However, these cannot be the only criteria for separating these two.
 As they are very similar, you need more knowledge.
 Some symptoms that are related to pregnancy are:

 - Breast tenderness